monetate/koupler/README.md

 Koupler
 =====================================

-This project provides TCP, UDP and Pipe interaces for Kinesis.
+This project provides TCP, UDP and Pipe interaces for Amazon's Kinesis.

 Building
 --------